-Fort Lauderdale Rideshare Accident Lawyer: Uber & Lyft Accidents
+Fort Lauderdale Rideshare Accident Lawyer for Uber & Lyft Accidents

 Ridesharing apps such as Uber and Lyft have revolutionized transportation for many, especially in crowded cities like Miami and Fort Lauderdale that have booming tourism and nightlife.
 Given the popularity of this mode of transportation, it should come as no surprise that South Florida has seen a large increase in injuries stemming from Uber or Lyft accidents.
 Here at the Maus Law Firm, a Fort Lauderdale rideshare accident lawyer can fight for compensation for your rideshare-related injuries.
 Such accidents often present complex cases, since legal fault and insurance differ from typical auto accidents.
 Our legal team knows this area of law and can work to find the best avenue for your recovery.

 Although rideshare companies such as Uber and Lyft can increase public safety by helping people avoid DUIs, they present some inherent dangers as well.
 Consider the following:

 - Inexperienced Drivers: Many Uber and Lyft drivers do not have a great deal of driving experience prior to signing up with a rideshare company.
 In addition, rideshare drivers are often driving vehicles in unfamiliar areas, which substantially increases the chance of accidents.

 - Distracted Drivers: Rideshare drivers are vulnerable to the same distractions as other drivers.
 However, Uber and Lyft drivers are much more likely to constantly rely on GPS systems or maps via cell phones for directions, which increases the chance of distraction.